pupilfirst/cowinindia.org/docs/en/vaccines/aefi.md

 author:
   name: Fathima Sadheeda
 ---
+An Adverse Event Following Immunization(AEFI) is any untoward medical occurrence which follows immunization, and which does not necessarily have a causal relationship with the usage of the vaccine.
 For purposes of reporting, AEFIs can be classified as minor, severe and serious

 What to do if you expirience an AEFI: